christochow/hackerNewsClone/README.md

 # HackerNewsClone
-An Angular Replica of Hacker News
+A replica of Hacker News in Angular

 Hosted on: [https://christochow.github.io/hackerNewsClone](https://christochow.github.io/hackerNewsClone)